hardikt093/dashnex-symfony-merged/README.md

 ## Your tasks:
 1. Backend:
- - implement cart logic (view, add, remove)
+ - implement cart logic (view, add, remove products)
  - fix bugs if any

 ## Extra tasks for Full-stack developers